OmerAqeel/Text-Emotion-Classification/README.md

 - `src/`: Contains Python scripts for data preprocessing, model training, evaluation, and utility functions.
 - `notebooks/`: Contains Jupyter notebooks for exploratory data analysis and experimentation.
 - `tests/`: Contains unit tests for various components of the project.
-- `app/`: Placeholder directory for potential deployment scripts or files.
 - `README.md`: You're reading it right now!
 - `requirements.txt`: Lists the project dependencies.
-- `LICENSE`: License information for the project.
-- `.gitignore`: Specifies intentionally untracked files to ignore.

 ## Usage